chevdor/srtool-cli/README.md

         -V, --version     Prints version information

     OPTIONS:
-        -i, --image <image>    Chose an alternative image.
-Beware to chose an image that is compatible with the original srtool image.
-Using a random image, you take the risk to NOT produce exactly the same deterministic result than srtool [default: paritytech/srtool]
+        -i, --image <image>    Choose an alternative image.
+Beware to choose an image that is compatible with the original srtool image.
+Using a random image, you take the risk to NOT produce exactly the same deterministic result as srtool [default: paritytech/srtool]

     SUBCOMMANDS:
         build      Start a new srtool container to build your runtime